-4.5 Board duties
+4.4 Board duties

 The Board of Directors is responsible for the company's administration and appropriate organisation of operations and for the duly organisation of the supervision of accounting and financial management.
-The Board of Directors deals with far-reaching and important matters in principle from the perspective of the company's operations.
+It deals with far-reaching and important matters in principle from the perspective of the company's and its consolidation group's operations.

-The Board of Directors and the Managing Director shall manage the company professionally following sound and prudent business practices.
+The Board of Directors and the President and CEO shall manage the company and its consolidation group professionally following sound and prudent business practices.

-The Board of Directors has confirmed written charter defining the duties and meeting procedures applying to the Board of Directors.
+The Board of Directors has confirmed a written charter defining the duties and meeting procedures applying to the Board of Directors.